 Independent expenditures must be reported when a \$250 spending threshold is reached.
 Traditional Federal PACs and Super PACs must report their independent expenditures to the FEC on Schedule E of Form 3X as part of their regular campaign finance filings (quarterly or monthly).
 All expenditures must be individually itemized.
 Once expenditures in a single race reach \$10,000 or more, Schedule E must be filed within 48 hours of public dissemination or distribution of a communication.
 Each additional time that expenditures for that election reach \$10,000 up to 20 days before an election, the PAC must file another 48-hour report.
-Within the final 20 days before an election, the threshold amount drops to \$1,000 and the reporting period shortens to 24 hours.
+Within the final 20 days before an election, the threshold amount drops to \$1,000, and the reporting period shortens to 24-hours.

-Corporations - including 501(c)(4)s - must report their independent expenditures on FEC Form 5 once the total spent has exceeded \$250.
-All expenditures must be individually itemized and donations received for the purpose of making independent expenditures must be reported on a quarterly basis.
+Corporations - including 501(c)(4)s - must report their independent expenditures on FEC Form 5 once the total spent has exceeded \$250 per race.
+What that means is the money spent on supporting a candidate and the money that is spent in opposition to a candidate running for the same office counts toward that threshold.
+All expenditures must be individually itemized and donations received for conducting political expenditures must be reported on a quarterly basis.
 Once expenditures in a single race reach \$10,000 or more, Form 5 must be filed within 48 hours of public dissemination or distribution.
 Each additional time that expenditures for that election reach \$10,000 up to 20 days before an election, the PAC must file another 48-hour report.
-Within the final 20 days before an election, the threshold amount drops to \$1,000 and the reporting period shortens to 24 hours.
+Within the final 20 days before an election, the threshold amount drops to \$1,000, and the reporting period shortens to 24-hours.